jschuur/Steam-Achievements/NOTES.md

 * Icon to indicate if you've unlocked an achievement when you're looking at other people's
 * Sidebar blog widget (with caching)
 * Class based drop down (for TF2 only?)
+* Weekly email also tells you what new Steam games your friends have been playing

 Research
 --------